skeeto/skeeto.github.com/_posts/2016-09-05-Inspecting-C-s-qsort-Through-Animation.markdown

 The C standard library includes a qsort() function for sorting arbitrary buffers given a comparator function.
-The name comes from its [original Unix implemenation, "quicker sort,"][name] a variation of the well-known quicksort algorithm.
+The name comes from its [original Unix implementation, "quicker sort,"][name] a variation of the well-known quicksort algorithm.
 The C standard doesn't specify an algorithm, except to say that it may be unstable (C99 §7.20.5.2¶4) — equal elements have an unspecified order.
-As such, different C libraries use different algorithms, and even when using the same algorthm they make different implementation tradeoffs.
+As such, different C libraries use different algorithms, and even when using the same algorithm they make different implementation trade-offs.

 I added a drawing routine to a comparison function to see what the sort function was doing for different C libraries.
 Every time it's